 While most gamers have tried to GM at one time or another, GameMastering is an art form of sorts.
 A person who plans to GM for a group of players has to have a facility of language, in order to get across to the players and their characters descriptions of what the player characters see, hear, taste, feel, and smell.
 It also helps with the atmosphere of the game.
 One has to have a sense of creativity and imagination, to create adventures and plots for the players and their characters.
-One has to know a bit about all manner of subjects in order to run rpgs, and spend a bit of time in a library (or these days on the internet, though I still prefer the former) researching subjects that one knows nothing about, to give games an element of verisimilitude.
+One has to know a bit about all manner of subjects in order to run rpgs, and spend a bit of time in a library (or these days on the internet) researching subjects that one knows nothing about, to give games an element of verisimilitude.
 When all is said and done, the amount of enjoyment that the players get from a given adventure in an rpg is proportional to the amount of work that the GameMaster put into the adventure being played.

 And in the end, GameMastering is a thankless job.
 Those of us who run games for our players have the patience of Job and a bit of insecurity in our running of games (at least I do), as players rarely thank those who run their games for the time, effort, work, and (hopefully) sheer enjoyment that they get out of their games.